-Daniel B. Wallace, Greek Grammar Beyond the Basics, An Exegetical Syntax of the New Testament (Zondervan, 1996)
+Daniel B. Wallace, The Basics of New Testament Syntax: An Intermediate Greek Grammar: The Abridgement of "Greek Grammar Beyond the Basics," (Zondervan, 2000).

 D. A. Carson, Exegetical Fallacies2 (Baker, 1996, 2011).

 The Greek New Testament (the most recent editions UBS or NA) and standard reference books for N.T.
 Greek as required or introduced in the BL 521 and BL 522.